webeweb/curl-library/README.md

 ## License

-WBWCURLLibrary is released under the LGPL License.
+curl-library is released under the LGPL License.
 See the bundled [LICENSE](LICENSE) file for details.